trianglish/upme-plus/README.md

 > Yes, we moved [Instabot](https://github.com/instagrambot/instabot) to the browser.
 No coding skills needed!
 Just our [extension](https://get.gramup.me).

+This browser extension can help you to:
+* Get Free 100 likes
+* Double your followers
+* Start Earning with your Instagram

-There are a lot of similar products but you have to give them your Instagram credentials to allow them perform in-app activity for you.
-As a result you can eventually found yourself being subscribed to unknown people.
+There are a lot of ways to automate your Instagram but you have to give them your credentials to allow them perform in-app activity for you.
+As a result you can eventually found yourself being subscribed to unknown people or even lose your account.

-We found a hack that allowed to insert all automation scripts into a browsers.
+We found a hack that allowed to insert all automation scripts into a browser.
 As a result, we don’t need a backend and your private data - your passwords never left your browser.
-And we made this tool completely free.
+And we made this tool completely free and open source.
 Miracle?
 Reality!

-If you find our free tool useful or just want more features available, please donate [Paypal](https://paypal.me/okhlopkov/500) or become our [Patron](https://patreon.com/join/morejust).
+If you find our free tool useful or just want more features available, please donate [Paypal](https://paypal.me/okhlopkov/500) or become our [Patron](https://patreon.com/morejust).

-## Features
+### Features

 - Like posts by hashtag, by user, by location
 - [Send and receive](https://github.com/instagrambot/gramup-dm) Instagram Direct messages